cholla-hydro/cholla/docs/sphinx/ChollaExamples/Reconstruction-Methods/overview.md

 :align: center
 :::

 In this example, we are comparing the final snapshot of the Kelvin-Helmholtz Discontinuous tests using both PLMP and PPMP.
 The difference between these two methods is much more apparent than what is observed between the PLMC and PLMP methods.
-For this instability, although the general shape of the fluids remain the same, the PPMP result is more evolved within the same time constaint.
+For this instability, although the general shape of the fluids remain the same, the PPMP result is more evolved within the same time constraint.